MicrosoftDocs/mixed-reality/world-locking-tools/Documentation/Concepts/Advanced/Architecture/FrozenWorldDLL.md

 ### Configuring Frozen World alignment

 Modify the Frozen World alignment configuration to tweak the results of `FrozenWorld_Step_GatherSupports()`, which affect alignment quality, to the requirements of the implemented scenario.
-There is a default Frozen World alignment configuration, so doing this is optional.
+There is a default Frozen World alignment configuration, so doing this customization is optional.

 ```cpp
 struct FrozenWorld_AlignConfig